localytics/services-campaigns-api-script/README.md

 Below the campaign_template, you will see a list of apps in the apps_config object.
 These are the apps which the script loops through to create a campaign for each app, targeting the specified audience for that app.

-Repalce the app_key and audience_id values with the proper values.
+Replace the app_key and audience_id values with the proper values.
 You can add as many apps as you need.

 ```python
 apps_config = [